GoogleChromeLabs/sw-precache/README.md

 `/pages/home` has changed will depend on the hashes of both `layout.jade` and `home.jade`.

-As of v5.1.0, and alternative value for the mapping is supported as well.
-You can now specify a string rather than an array of file names.
-If you use this option, then the hash of the string will be used to determine whether the URL used as a key has changed.
+An alternative value for the mapping is supported as well.
+You can specify a string or a Buffer instance rather than an array of file names.
+If you use this option, then the hash of the string/Buffer will be used to determine whether the URL used as a key has changed.
 For example, `'/pages/dynamic': dynamicStringValue` could be used if the contents of `/pages/dynamic` changes whenever the string stored in `dynamicStringValue` changes.